NHValentine/Non-Point-Entropy-System/Non-Point Entropy Systems/media/Descriptions.README.md

 ###### Fig. 5

 This is from a comprehensive multi base test.
 Bases 10 and -2 were put through multiple sweeps in multiple configurations.
 This is all the flush\_rates from sweep 3 over laid.
 Base -2 was locked at flush 3 while base 10 ascends.
 Even though base -2 has set parameters it shows modulation based on 10's position.
-While base 10 has deficits at base 2's boundaries, which are visible as the shorter curves at 2, 4, 8, 16, 32, 64, and 128.
-Regardless of whether or not they have over lapping distributions they show bi directional coupling.